q66/cffi-lua/README.md

 dll file typically (e.g. `lua53.dll`).
 This is necessary in order to run tests.

+If you wish to run tests, also drop in the Lua executable, following the same naming scheme as the `.dll` file (or simply called `lua.exe`).
+If you don't do that, you will need to pass `-Dtests=false` to `meson` as well.

 Afterwards, run `meson` from the `build` directory (create it), like this:

 ```